10darts/documentation/tutorials/ios/setup.rst

 1. Library
 ~~~~~~~~~~

-* Close your Xcode project and open terminal and go to the project directory
+* Close your Xcode project and open terminal and go to the project directory.
-* Run `pod init` in the terminal
+* Run `pod init` in the terminal.
 * Edit the `Podfile` that has been created
-* Add `pod 'TendartsSDK'` to your app target and  `pod 'TendartsSDK/AppExtension'` to your service extension target
+* Add `pod 'TendartsSDK'` to your app target and  `pod 'TendartsSDK/AppExtension'` to your service extension target.
-* Run `pod repo update` and `pod install` from the terminal, this will create a '.xworkspace' file, from now on you shold always open the workspace instead of your project
+* Run `pod repo update` and `pod install` from the terminal, this will create a '.xworkspace' file, from now on you should always open the workspace instead of your project.
-* Open the created '.xworkspace' file
+* Open the created '.xworkspace' file.

-ojo onnotificationreceived, poner delegado tanto en app como en service
+ .. ojo onnotificationreceived, poner delegado tanto en app como en service